Where to See the Best Christmas Lights in Philadelphia

 Franklin Square and its recognizable kite

 During the 15-minute show, the lights dance and weave their way across the square.
 In the center is a 12-foot-tall, illuminated kite, a tribute to the square’s namesake Ben Franklin and his famous kite electricity experiment.
 The scene never disappoints.
-(The show continues with limited hours January 12 through February 26, 2023.)
-Location: Franklin Square, 200 N. 6th Street
+(The show continues with limited hours and music January 9 through February 23, 2025.)

 People on ice skating rink surrounded by Christmas lights